History of the Smoke Grenade and Use Cases for Today

 Frequently Asked Questions

-Are smoke grenades safe for this use case?
+Are smoke grenades safe to use?

-Enola Gaye smoke grenades, sold through Shutter Bombs, are specifically engineered for consumer photography and event use, and they are safe when you follow the official safety protocol.
-According to Enola Gaye documentation, the person activating the device must wear gloves and eye protection at all times.
-At the moment of the wire pull, sparks are produced for 1 to 2 seconds, and heat is generated within 1 to 2 cm of the smoke vents, so you must never position your body near the outlet.
-Do not hold the device for a full burn cycle.
-The casing stays cool to the touch during burn.
-All bystanders must keep back after activation.
-Never use smoke grenades near dry grass, wooden decks, or any flammable materials.
-The WP40 Wire Pull is the most popular model for photography shoots, delivering a 90-second burn in a format purpose-built for creative use.
-Follow the protocol precisely and these devices perform safely and reliably every time.
+Enola Gaye smoke grenades sold through Shutter Bombs are engineered for consumer photography and event use, and they are safe when you follow the official safety protocol.
+They use a cool-burn formula with no open flame on the body, but the can still gets hot during and after the burn โ€” hold it by the base or set it on non-flammable ground.
+The person activating the device should wear gloves and eye protection.
+At the moment of the wire pull, sparks are produced for 1โ€“2 seconds and heat is generated within 1โ€“2 cm of the smoke vents, so never position your body near the outlet, and don't hold a device through a full burn cycle.
+Use outdoors, keep bystanders back after activation, and never light one near dry grass, wooden decks, or flammable materials.
+The WP40 Wire Pull is the most popular model for photography, with a 90-second burn purpose-built for creative work.

 Which smoke grenade should I use?

-The right smoke grenade depends on your creative goals and shoot conditions.
-The WP40 Wire Pull is the most popular choice for good reason: it delivers a full 90-second burn through a single vent, giving photographers and videographers sustained, dense color output throughout a shoot.
-If you want a wider cloud from the moment of ignition, the Twin Vent II uses dual vents with a dense ~25-second burst to spread color fast across the frame.
-For compact versatility or budget-conscious multi-unit shoots, the EG25 Wire Pull packs a 25-second per-unit burn into a small, affordable unit.
-If you prefer top-cap activation over a wire pull, the TP40 delivers the same output as the WP40 with a different ignition style and a 60-second burn.
-All four formats are available in up to 9 colors.
+It depends on your creative goals and shoot conditions.
+The WP40 Wire Pull is the most popular choice โ€” a full 90-second burn through a single vent gives sustained, dense color throughout a shoot.
+For a wider cloud from the moment of ignition, the Twin Vent II vents from both ends with a dense ~25-second burst.
+For compact, budget-conscious bursts, the EG25 Micro packs a ~25-second burn into a small, affordable can.
+If you prefer top-cap activation, the TP40 uses a cap that pulls straight up for fast one-handed redeploys, with a ~60-second burn (the WP40 still holds the longest burn at 90 seconds).
+The WP40-D offers a ~60-second wire-pull burn at the lowest per-can price in the family.
+All formats come in up to 9 colors.

-The transition from military smoke grenades to photography-grade devices required fundamental reformulation, not just repackaging.
-Military smoke grenades were engineered for concealment, signaling, and area denial, often using compositions that burned hot, produced toxic byproducts, and prioritized volume over visual quality.
-Adapting that technology for civilian creative use meant removing explosive charges entirely, reducing burn temperatures to consumer-safe levels, and replacing functional smoke compounds with vibrant organic dye formulations optimized to read clearly on camera sensors across a wide range of lighting conditions.
-Enola Gaye pioneered this transition from their UK manufacturing base, developing a full product line that meets Hazard Group 1.4G pyrotechnic standards while delivering the dense, photogenic color output that photographers and filmmakers need.
-The result is a product family that includes the WP40 Wire Pull with its 90-second burn and the compact EG25 for shorter bursts, all available in 9 colors through Shutter Bombs for US customers.
+The transition required fundamental reformulation, not just repackaging.
+Military smoke grenades were engineered for concealment, signaling, and area denial โ€” some compositions burned hot and produced toxic byproducts, prioritizing volume over visual quality.
+Adapting the technology for civilian creative use meant removing explosive charges, reducing burn temperatures to consumer-safe levels, and replacing functional smoke compounds with vibrant dye formulations that read clearly on camera across a range of lighting.
+Enola Gaye pioneered this transition from its UK manufacturing base, building a product line that delivers the dense, photogenic color photographers and filmmakers need.
+The result includes the WP40 Wire Pull with its 90-second burn and the compact EG25 Micro for shorter bursts, available in 9 colors through Shutter Bombs.

 What is Enola Gaye's history in smoke grenade manufacturing?

-Where can I buy smoke grenades?
+Where can I buy smoke grenades, and how do they ship?

 Ready to Get Started?

-Hand-picked for this use case.
-All products ship from our US warehouse in 1-3 business days.
+Hand-picked formats for every kind of shoot.
+All products ship from our US warehouse in 1โ€“3 business days, often same day before 2:00 PM CST.

-Shop the WP40-D
+Shop the WP40

 Back to blog